-- \Students attending the class from international timezones may make a request for asynchronous class attendance. - \\In the case of emergency, such as extreme illness, personal injury, natural disaster, or the death of a family member, please contact me as soon as possible so we can make alternative arrangements for missed class periods, quizzes, or assignments.
+\Students attending class from international time zones may make a request for asynchronous class attendance. \\In the case of emergency, such as extreme illness, personal injury, natural disaster, or the death of a family member, please contact me as soon as possible so we can make alternative arrangements for missed class periods, quizzes, or assignments.

 Consultations: Consultations are required as part of the metacognitive process for this class and its portfolio.
-After the first required office hour introduction consultation, consultations can be substituted by a Writing Workshop session, a Peer Connections session or a meeting at the Writing Center or Communications Center, provided there is confirmation from a tutor certifying that the student attended and summarizing briefly what was discussed.
+After the first required office hour introduction consultation, consultations can be substituted by a library tutoring session, a Peer Connections session or a meeting at the writing center, provided there is confirmation from a tutor certifying that the student attended and summarizing briefly what was discussed.
 Consultations are designed to ensure student success and preparation for tasks as well as to assist with questions or concerns the student may have regarding standing in the class, ability or resources to complete assignments, or alternative assignments to be issued in the event that equipment or circumstances prevent the student from completing the necessary assignments.

-In-Class Communication: You will be expected to share your ideas or opinions in real time either orally or in a chat feature to class in group discussion, student-teacher conferences and presentations of the portfolio project.
-As such, it is imperative that you not only prepare for class sessions and attend on time, but that you ensure that you have working equipment to understand and be be understood clearly in the online environment.
+Oral Communication: You will be expected to share your ideas or opinions orally to class in group discussion, student-teacher conferences and presentations of the portfolio project.
+As such, it is imperative that you not only ENGL-1A 33 SP21 Page 7 of 10 prepare for class sessions and attend on time, but that you ensure that you have working equipment to hear and be heard clearly in the online environment.
 Contributions to the class must be respectful to both instructors and fellow students.